LucHermitte/lh-brackets/README.md

 ## See also
   * [imaps.vim, from LaTeX-suite](http://www.vim.org/scripts/script.php?script_id=475), with which map-tools is compatible (there is no conflictual mappings if both are installed) ;
   * All the [brackets related tips on vim.wikia](http://vim.wikia.com/wiki/Category:Brackets) ;
-  * Most of my ftplugins for examples of use ;
+  * Most of my ftplugins for examples of use, or more simply the [Python ftplugin](ftplugin/python/python_snippets.vim) shipped with lh-brackets.
   * [muTemplate](http://github.com/LucHermitte/mu-template), a template-files expander built on top of map-tools.
   * [surround plugin on SF](http://www.vim.org/scripts/script.php?script_id=1697)